Oil3/QLCodec/README.md

    ##
-For every Apple computers: both Intel and M-series, running versions macOS 26 'Tahoe' down to macOS 11 'Big Sur', included.
+For every Apple computers: both Intel and M-series, running versions macOS 26 'Tahoe' down to macOS 11 'Big Sur'.

 * Update in progress.